foundation/foundation-sites/docs/pages/panini.md

 ### Custom Helpers

 If you don't see the right helper, you can write your own.
-Add a javascript file to 'src/helpers', restart npm, then call it in your templates.
+Add a javascript file to 'src/helpers', add `helpers: 'src/helpers'` to the Panini process in your gulpfile.babel.js, restart npm, then call it in your templates.

 ```
 // Example file src/helpers/bold.js